jawordpressorg/core-handbook/core/about/release-cycle/releasing-major-versions.md

 *   Remind the Akismet team about the release schedule, to ensure they get any pending plugin updates released before our final release.
     *   Akismet is automatically checked for updates, and updated if required, on every WordPress commit
     *   The plugin is updated in trunk , the current stable branch and the current development branch (if it differs from trunk).
-*   The Hosts Mailing List should be notified of an updated release date for the major version (handled by the [#hosting-community](https://wordpress.slack.com/messages/hosting-community/) team).
-Post a message in the [#hosting-community](https://wordpress.slack.com/messages/hosting-community/) Slack channel.
+*   The Hosting community should be notified of an updated release date for the major version.
+Post a Slack message in the [#hosting](https://wordpress.slack.com/messages/hosting/) Slack channel as a reminder.
 *   An announcement should be made about the [string freeze](https://make.wordpress.org/polyglots/handbook/glossary/#hard-freeze) on the Polyglots P2 ([example from 5.9](https://make.wordpress.org/polyglots/2021/12/16/wordpress-5-9-ready-to-be-translated/)).
 *   Committers should be given a proactive reminder that the [Release Candidate com](https://make.wordpress.org/core/2022/05/04/wordpress-6-0-release-candidate-phase/)[mit policy](https://make.wordpress.org/core/2018/10/05/wordpress-5-0-commit-management/) is coming up when RC 1 is released, specifically that in the RC Phase all commits have to get double sign-off from committers.
 This begins *after* RC1 is released so, in the reminder, alert folks that the RC phase is coming up but has not yet begun.
 *   Run the private security unit test suite.